HRV Research & Clinical Trials

 Human Rhinovirus in more common terms is known as the ‘Common Cold’.

-hVIVO has its roots in the renowned Common Cold Institute in Salisbury UK, and has applied many of the ground-breaking processes into its own hrv research methods and
+hVIVO has its roots in the renowned Common Cold Institute in Salisbury UK, and has applied many of the ground-breaking processes into its own hrv research methods and procedures.

 Human rhinoviruses (HRV), first discovered in the 1950s, are responsible for more than one-half of cold-like illnesses and cost billions of pounds annually in medical visits and missed days of work.
 However, there are currently no approved antiviral therapies for HRV, and treatment remains primarily supportive.